raffaelloseri/myteas/content/teas/SenchaAriake/index.md

 : Cloudy bright green colour

 <b>Texture in the mouth:</b><br />
-: Smooth and velvety
+: Velvety, smooth

 <b>Flavour:</b><br />
 : ??

 <b>Aromas:</b><br />
-: Iodine to start, marine (raw fish and seaweed), vegetal (cooked vegetable to start followed by an underlying cut grass note), sweet aftertaste
+: Iodine and marine (fish, seaweed), vegetal (cooked green leaves and cut grass), sweet aftertaste

 <b>Notes:</b><br />
 : *Sencha* (煎茶, infused tea) is a type of Japanese green tea (*ryokucha*, 緑茶).
 It differs from *gyokuro* because it is unshaded and ??